Skip to main content

 This is one of the more easy-to-moderate Lego sets to build, but arranging them together is a whole different story.

-There's no denying the unique beauty of the Lego flower bouquet, but getting it into formation is easier said than done.
+There's no denying the unique beauty of the LEGO flower bouquet, but getting it into formation is easier said than done.
 One wrong move can cause it to break apart.
 (Don’t ask me how I know.)
 Building the stems is a fairly simple process, however arranging them is a clumsy mess.

 Moving the built stems caused some petals and leaves to fall off, so I had to stop and put it back together more times than I would’ve liked.
-Since the Lego bouquet flowers are made from plastic, they are stiff and therefore not as easy to position in the vase like the flexible stem of a real bloom.
+Since the LEGO flowers are made from plastic, they are stiff and therefore not as easy to position in the vase like the flexible stem of a real bloom.

-Each piece of the bouquet is top-heavy, causing the Lego arrangement to tip over easily if the vase opening is too wide.
+Each piece of the bouquet is top-heavy, causing the LEGO arrangement to tip over easily if the vase opening is too wide.
 For a sturdier setup, I recommend using a vase with a narrow opening and heavy bottom.

-Should you buy the Lego flower bouquet?
+Should you buy the LEGO Botanicals Flower Bouquet?

 Yes, it’s a fun activity and statement décor in one